 Two top reasons for tooth extractions are damaged or decayed teeth.
 If teeth are not properly aligned, or if a tooth cannot pass through the gums, it will have to be removed.
 Other reasons for tooth extractions include severe pain caused by an impacted tooth, infected teeth or gums, gum disease, and tooth overcrowding.
-Dr. Todd Robinson is an experienced dentist who offers tooth extractions for patients in Chapel Hill, North Carolina.
+Dr. Sarah Cook is an experienced dentist who offers tooth extractions for patients in Chapel Hill, North Carolina.

 What to Expect

 The tooth extraction procedure does not take long.
 A general anesthetic is used to numb the area where the tooth needs to be removed.
 Anesthesia helps prevent pain.
 If you have an impacted tooth, the gum and bone tissue that covers the tooth will need to be cut.

 Sometimes, forceps will be used to loosen the tooth for extraction.
 A blood clot forms in the socket where the tooth has been pulled and the bleeding socket is padded with gauze.
 Depending on the size of the wound, you may need stitches to the socket to close the gum edges over the extraction site.

 Before undergoing a tooth extraction you should inform Dr. Cook of your medical history.
 Ongoing health issues can lead to further health risks.
 Inform the dentists of all prescribed medications and/or supplements.
 The health issues that may put you further risk include:

 - Heart disease